<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 5) Maxwelton Beach/Dave Mackie Park

-The warm summer months are made for vacationers near Maxwelton Beach, Dave Mackie Park in Clinton.
-The beach is sandy and ideal for lounging and playing in the water.
-Traditionally, the park has been a cherished secret, but its favorable reputation has begun to spread beyond locals.
-The size of the beach is so large, plenty of beachfront remains for everyone headed to the south end of Whidbey.
-Beachside on a clear day, the Olympic Mountains pop against the blue skyline.
+The warm summer months are perfect for vacationers near Maxwelton Beach and Dave Mackie Park in Clinton.
+The sandy beach is ideal for lounging and playing in the water.
+Traditionally, the park has been a cherished secret, but its favorable reputation has spread beyond locals.

 6) North Beach